carnegiequarry/digitalquarryproject/README.md

 The Digital Quarry Project is an effort to bring the fossils of Dinosaur National Monument's Carnegie Quarry online for researchers and the public.

 <strong>What to do</strong><br>
-<p>First, check out the website.
-The main website is here: http://www.carnegiequarry.com/
+<p>First, check out the main website here: http://www.carnegiequarry.com/
 We use WordPress and have volunteers at Dinosaur National Monument working on content.
 Poke around and you'll learn a bit about Dinosaur National Monument and the fossil quarry it was founded for.</p>

 <p>The code-y fun part of the project is here: http://www.carnegiequarry.com/modern-quarry/digital-quarry-all-modern-fossils.php#anchor